Legend or No Legend: Singles

 The album's lead single "Come My Way" was released on 28 October 2021 and produced by Bruno and Screwface.
 The music video for "Come My Way" was released on 5 November 2021 and was shot and directed in Lagos by Sesan.

 The second single "Kpe Paso" features Olamide and was produced by Kel-P. The song won Best Vocal Performance (Male) at the 2023 edition of the Headies and was nominated for Best Collaboration.
 The music video for "Kpe Paso" was directed by Jyde Ajala.

 The third single "Let Them Know" was released on 21 April 2023 with an accompanying music video.
 "Let Them Know" was produced by Kel-P and the music video was directed by TG Omori.

 The fourth single "Ebelebe" features Wizkid and was released on 19 October 2023.
 The music video for "Ebelebe" was directed by Director K.

 Critical reception

-Esther Kalu of Premium Times expressed that while the album featured captivating vocals and familiar melodies, it largely played it safe, lacking the experimentation and versatility that defined Wande Coal's earlier works.
-She felt that the album, though anticipated, fell short of expectations and stayed too much within Wande's comfort zone, leaving listeners wanting more.

-Emmanuel Esomnofu of The Native Magazine, acknowledged Wande Coal's enduring influence on Nigerian pop music but critiqued the album for relying too heavily on familiar melodies without pushing creative boundaries.
-He praised tracks like "Kpe Paso" featuring Olamide for their strong execution but ultimately concluded that the album did not fully capture Wande Coal's genius, suggesting that it leaned more on comfort than innovation.